Harmonized Terminology Database

 harmonization

-achievement of equivalent measured quantity values (within clinically meaningful limits) for human samples examined for a stated measurand among two or more in vitro diagnostic (IVD) medical devices by applying an international consensus protocol in their calibration hierarchies when fit for purpose higher-order reference materials or reference measurement procedures are not available
+achievement of equivalent measured quantity values (within clinically meaningful limits) for human samples examined for a stated measurand among 2 or more in vitro diagnostic medical devices by applying an international consensus protocol in their calibration hierarchies when fit-for-purpose higher-order reference materials or reference measurement procedures are not available (ISO 21151)

-NOTE 1: Harmonization is a calibration hierarchy model used to achieve metrologically traceable quantity values for human samples (ISO 17511); NOTE 2: Harmonization is a special case of non-SI traceable standardization in which the calibration of two or more IVD medical devices is traceable to an international harmonization protocol that defines the highest level of metrological traceability for the stated measurand with no traceability to SI; NOTE 3: Harmonized is the condition in which harmonization (equivalence among quantity values) is achieved among two or more IVD medical devices (ISO 21151)
+NOTE 1: Harmonization is a calibration hierarchy model used to achieve metrologically traceable quantity values for human samples (ISO 17511); NOTE 2: Harmonization is a special case of non–International System of Units (SI)–traceable standardization, in which the calibration of 2 or more in vitro diagnostic medical devices is traceable to an international harmonization protocol that defines the highest level of metrological traceability for the stated measurand, but with no traceability to SI (ISO 21151); NOTE 3: “Harmonized” is the condition in which harmonization (equivalence among quantity values) is achieved among 2 or more in vitro diagnostic medical devices (ISO 21151); NOTE 4: Harmonization is one of the calibration hierarchy models described in ISO 17511 to achieve metrologically traceable quantity values for human samples (ISO 21151).